mdavids/rfc/content/draft-davids-forsalereg-18.md

 from the content tag, thereby preventing users from being sent to unintended or malicious destinations or from being presented with unintended content.
-An additional advantage is that the "fcod=" content value in DNS record can remain unchanged, while the meaning of it, such as to which "for sale" URL it refers, can be updated in the back-end system when desired.
+An additional advantage is that the "fcod=" content value in DNS records can remain unchanged, while the interpretation of it, such as to which "for sale" URL it redirects, can be updated in the back-end system when desired.

 The following example shows a string encoded using Base64 [@?RFC4648] preceded by the prefix "ACME-" as the value of the content tag: